Trobiun/MaaSOpenstackAnsible/README.md

    export MAAS_URL=http://(IP or FQDN):5240/MAAS/api/2.0 # FQDN and URL of your MaaS Region API.
    ```

-## Edit AnsibleMaaS.py to set options:
+## Edit AnsibleMaaS.py to set options

-group_by_tags = True # True will create a host group for each tag
+- group_by_tags = True # True will create a host group for each tag
-group_by_az = True # True will create a host group for each availability zone
+- group_by_az = True # True will create a host group for each availability zone
-group_by_pool = True # True will create a host group for each resource pool
+- group_by_pool = True # True will create a host group for each resource pool
-include_bare_metal = True # True will include KVM hosts in the inventory
+- include_bare_metal = True # True will include KVM hosts in the inventory
-include_host_details = True # Will include all known facts from MaaS into the inventory
+- include_host_details = True # Will include all known facts from MaaS into the inventory
-include_rack_controllers = True # Will include rack controllers hosts in the inventory
+- include_rack_controllers = True # Will include rack controllers hosts in the inventory
-exclude_powered_off_machines = True # True will exclude machines without PowerState.ON
+- exclude_powered_off_machines = True # True will exclude machines without PowerState.ON

+## Edit OpenstackAnsible.py to set options

+OpenstackAnsible.py change some options of AnsibleMaaS.py after the imports,
+you can comment or change the values if you need.
+The options changed are:

+- AnsibleMaaS.include_rack_controllers = True # we include rack controller for our use case
+- AnsibleMaaS.exclude_powered_off_machines = False # we do not exclude powered off hosts as the generated config may be
+  used later

+The specific options of OpenstackAnsible.py are:

+- user_config_filename = 'openstack_user_config.yml.generated' # the generated file will have this name
+- management_network_name = 'management' # the management network name for openstack-ansible
+- tunnel_network_name = 'tunnel' # the network name for VXLAN for openstack-ansible
+- storage_network_name = 'storage' # the storage network name for openstack-ansible

-### ansible_user to be used for differing OSs:
+### ansible_user to be used for differing OSs

 ubuntu_user = "ubuntu"
 centos7_user = "centos"
 centos8_user = "cloud-user"
 windows_user = "cloud-admin"

+## Usage

+### AnsibleMaaS.py

 Once everything is set up simply execute an ansible module against the inventory.